cantina/cantina/README.md

 Usage
 ----------------------------
-The first thing you'll want to do with Cantina is create your application instance.
+The best way to get started is to used the scaffolding utility, but if going the manual route, the first thing you'll want to do with Cantina is create your application instance.

 ```js
 var cantina = require('cantina');
 var app = cantina.app;
 ```